-• The Solar System and Beyond- My nine inflatable planets will allow your students to visualize the major size difference of the planets!
-We will then move outside to look at the distance between planets and discuss rotation and revolution.
+• The Solar System and Beyond- MS-My nine inflatable planets will allow your students to visualize the major size difference of the planets!
+We can move outside or large space to look at the distance between planets and discuss rotation and revolution.
 Students won't soon forget this hands-on lesson!